Analyzers

 Parses: amcache_program table

-Purpose: Analyze Windows Amcache program entries for suspicious application names
+Purpose: Analyze Windows Amcache program entries for application names that may be relevant to the investigation

 Application Analyzer